 Did you know there are 5,343 terms used to describe retail sales events?
-In 5,000 Best Sale and Promotion Terms Ever Compiled, we expand upon most of them and why they work so well to attract customers and get them to buy products.
-The list below is the 20 most popular of these sale event names—the ones that have proven time and time again that customers just can’t resist them.
+Each has its purpose to work well to attract customers and get them to buy products.
+The list below is the 20 most popular of these sale event names — the ones that have proven time and time again that customers just can’t resist them.

 Extra Discounts on Already Reduced Merchandise

 This powerful title attracts customers because it suggests discounts on top of discounts.
 Typically, you will see this listed as "Take an Extra 25% Lowest Price Marked".
 Since cash is king, this is a great sales event to clear out dead stock.

 This sale isn’t new but continues to work very effectively.
 When you have a sale during off hours, you create experiences that are special, different, and exciting.

 Commonly used during the end of the season, this very popular sale is loved by all, especially retailers whose goal is to sell more products.
 It creates a perceived discount among customers at a minimal cost to the retailer.
 Note that "Buy One Get One Half Off" is less popular and is typically used at the beginning of a season.

 It is easily one of the most popular phrases, and it’s used at the end of the season.
 It’s a more attractive and convincing way of saying “75% Off.”
 Customers think they're getting more than what they're getting.

 Over Stacked and Over Stocked